-"The Les Charmes climate shares with Meursault the distinctive feature of being divided between Charmes du dessous and Charmes du dessus.
-Here, a Charmes "tout court" comes from a beautiful 1.15-hectare plot that offers a bouquet of ripe black fruits enhanced by a touch of pepper.
-The fruit is accompanied by a subtle woodiness on the palate, which is full-bodied and well-structured.
-(Le Guide Hachette des Vins 2021) Grown on old vines planted in 1971, Santenay Charmes presents itself with lovely concentrated fruit, notes of morello cherry and blackcurrant, complemented by a hint of licorice.
-The overall impression is round and generous, offering immediate pleasure!
+“The Les Charmes vineyard shares with Meursault the distinction of being divided into Charmes du Dessous and Charmes du Dessus.
+Here, a simply named ‘Charmes’ hails from a beautiful 1.15-hectare plot, offering a bouquet of ripe black fruits accented by a hint of pepper.
+The fruit is accompanied by subtle oak in a full-bodied, well-structured palate. ” (Le Guide Hachette des Vins 2021) From old vines planted in 1971, the Santenay Charmes presents lovely concentrated fruit with notes of morello cherry and blackcurrant, complemented by a hint of licorice.
+The wine is round and generous, offering immediate pleasure!

-Buy your Roger Belland wines at the best price in a private sale!
+Buy Roger Belland wines at the best prices in a private sale!

 Eye